Zekaric/ZTaskerWebPhp/README.md

 # 1 - Summary

-Web based task tracker for internal network.
+Mighty is a web based task manager for an internal network.
 I.E. hosted on a local NAS for instance

 # 2 - Discussion

 I had made an attempt before using more JavaScript and more client side processing but I found that maddening because of the two different languages to have to deal with.
 In the end after a time away, I felt I couldn't get back into the development because I forgot how it all worked together.
 So in the end, it was not simple enough.
-It could be made simpler and I've learnt a few things about PHP which I was doing incorrectly with my previous work.
+It could be made simpler and I have learnt a few things about PHP which I was doing incorrectly with my previous work.

 This project basically uses no JavaScript.
 It is all PHP.
 No Database.
 Data is stored in PHP source files.